WELCOME TO OUR WEBSITE !

 Author of ‘Churchwardens accounts of early modern England and Wales: some problems to note, but much to be gained’, in K. French, G., Gibbs and B. Kümin (eds), The Parish in English Life 1400-1600 (Manchester, 1997), pp 74-93.

 We are creating a searchable national database of all surviving churchwardens’ accounts from the earliest known (c.1300) to c.1850.
 This resource, although incomplete as yet, will be updated regularly as we continue to collect data.
 The short url address is http://warwick.ac.uk/cwad.

 The surviving churchwardens’ accounts will be located, examined and each year of survival will be listed with, wherever possible, the total expenditure of each year.
-Documents too fragile to be examined will also be mentioned ready for when they are conserved and available to researchers.

 Although the main purpose of this website is to give details of original sources, a search has been made for both modern and antiquarian publications with transcripts and extracts from the churchwardens’ accounts.
 This information is all shown on the appropriate parish pages.